thisabstractmind/fail2table/README.md

 Runs in debian based linux servers.
 Takes the banned IP's from fail2ban service and applys them to the IPTABLES drop list so they are banned forever.
+Designed to be run with crontab, however often you deem fit.